Monster0506/rift/README.md

 - dirty rectangles
 - Not a gap buffer anymore!
 We now use a rope with a piece table
 - setting and command descriptions
-- make command pattern more like settings design pattern
+- make command pattern more like settings design pattern (this took way too long)
-- Buffer next/previous
+- Buffer next/previous/ls

 Todo:
 - LSP